chrgarcia19/valpo-acm.github.io-redesign/README.md

 ### How do I publish a website revision?

 Commit to the `master` branch.
-GitHub will automatically run Hugo to generate the website.
+A GitHub Action will automatically run Hugo to generate and deploy the website.